CharlesDDNoble/LIMS/README.md

 + Seeing when checked out books are available
 + Checking book location
 + Seeing what books are in stock
++ Adding new books and new copies of books to db

 *Manager:*
 + Placing orders for new books